Grades 5-8

 On behalf of the Spanish faculty, welcome to The Sage School.

-At Sage we aim to create learners who not only enjoy languagestudy, but who are also well prepared to actively apply their Spanish skills to communicate with others in real-world situations.
+At Sag, we aim to create learners who not only enjoy language study but who are also well prepared to actively apply their Spanish skills to communicate with others in real-world situations.
 Languages were developed, after all, for the primary purpose of communication.

 From Grade 6 onward, Spanish classes meet daily with a dual emphasis on both proficiency and accuracy.
 Our middle-school-aged students are comfortable navigating (near-) immersion language classes to not only learn new content, but to communicate their needs and interests.